arielsanchezmora/vDocumentation/README.md

 # TL;DR

-## First time usage on a new machine
+## First time usage on a *brand new machine*

+_Paste in a PowerShell window that has been Run as Administrator_

+Set-ExecutionPolicy RemoteSigned
+Set-PowerCLIConfiguration -InvalidCertificateAction Ignore

 _Paste all of the below in a normal PowerShell console (Run as Administrator not needed)_

-Set-ExecutionPolicy RemoteSigned
 Install-Module -Name VMware.PowerCLI -Scope CurrentUser
-Set-PowerCLIConfiguration -InvalidCertificateAction Ignore
 Install-Module ImportExcel -scope CurrentUser
 Install-Module vDocumentation -Scope CurrentUser